Fast-Track Cities HIV anti-stigma work

 Working together as a city to get London to zero HIV stigma

-The Fast-Track Cities London Leadership Group set up a stigma subgroup to look at the current evidence on stigma, review existing work and campaigns aimed at tackling stigma and draft an initial action plan.
-The stigma group has a wide membership including the voluntary sector, statutory organisations, clinicians, academics and people living with HIV.
+In 2019 the Fast-Track Cities London Leadership Group set up a stigma group to look at the current evidence on stigma, review existing work and draft an action plan.
+This stigma group has a range of people on it from the voluntary sector, statutory agencies, the NHS, local councils, academics and people living with HIV.

-The stigma group has identified three key areas we need to focus on to speed up London’s response towards the ultimate ambition of zero stigma.
-These areas are based on a change model which looks to address internal and external stigma simultaneously.
+The stigma group described three key areas we need to focus on.
+A joint focus on these areas will speed up London’s response to ending stigma.
+The change model looks to address internal and external stigma at the same time.